BlankCanvasStudio/collection/README.md

 ## Quick Start

 All the collection code in this repository is meant to be called from the project root and is meant to be run on an XDC.
-An analysis code should be executed from the root directory on the users local machine.
+An analysis code should be executed from the root directory on the users local machine. **All the scripts in this repo have help menus; If you run into any errors, please read them.**

 To start an experiment, you should run: